James Stagg: D-Day weather

-Planners of the Normandy landings in June 1944 allowed for the tides, the time of day, and the phase of the moon – these conditions would be satisfactory on only a few days in each month.
-A full moon was desirable, as it would provide illumination for aircraft pilots and have the highest tides.
-The landings would be shortly before dawn, mid-way between low and high tide, with the tide coming in.
-This would improve the visibility of obstacles on the beach, while minimising the amount of time the men would be exposed in the open.
-Eisenhower had tentatively selected 5 June as the date for the assault.
-However, on 4 June, conditions were unsuitable for a landing: high winds and heavy seas made it impossible to launch landing craft, and low clouds would prevent aircraft from finding their targets.
+Planners of the Normandy landings in June 1944 focused first upon a specific overlap of the tides, the time of day, and the phase of the moon – these conditions would be satisfactory on only a few days in each month.
+A full moon — desirable but not essential — would provide the best illumination for aircraft pilots and paratroopers, as well as the highest tides.
+Planners placed the landings shortly before dawn, mid-way between the tides, with the tide coming in, as this would improve the visibility of obstacles on the beach while minimising the amount of time the men would spend exposed in the open.
+Eisenhower tentatively selected 5 June as the date for the assault.
+However, at 13:00 on 3 June, 21-year-old Maureen Flavin Sweeney became the first to observe the severe storm approaching Europe across the Atlantic Ocean.
+Despite Ireland's official neutrality during World War Two, information gathered by the Irish Meteorological Service was shared with the Allies.
+Mrs Sweeney received a phone call from Stagg's office asking for the readings to be checked again.
+She re-ran the tests and confirmed her results.

 Stagg met Eisenhower on the evening of 4 June.
-He and his meteorological team predicted that the weather would improve enough for the invasion to proceed on 6 June.
-The next available dates with the required tidal conditions (but without the desirable full moon) would be two weeks later, from 18 to 20 June.
-Postponement of the invasion would have required recalling men and ships already in position to cross the Channel, and would have increased the chance that the invasion plans would be detected.
+Using Sweeney's observational data, he and his meteorological team predicted the weather would improve enough for the invasion to proceed on 6 June.
+The next available dates with the required tidal conditions (but without the desirable full moon) would not be until two weeks later, from 18 to 20 June.
+Postponement of the invasion would have required recalling men and ships already in position to cross the Channel, and would have increased the chance that Axis intelligence would detect the invasion plans.
 After much discussion with the other senior commanders, Eisenhower decided that the invasion should go ahead on the 6th.
-A major storm battered the Normandy coast from 19 to 22 June, which would have made the beach landings impossible.
+A major storm battered the Normandy coast from 19 to 22 June, which would have made beach landings impossible.

 Allied control of the Atlantic gave Allied meteorologists an advantage in the North Atlantic weather war for storm prediction.
-As the Luftwaffe meteorological centre in Paris was predicting two weeks of stormy weather, many Wehrmacht commanders left their posts to attend war games in Rennes, and men in many units were given leave.
-German Commander Field Marshal Erwin Rommel returned to Germany for his wife's birthday and to meet with Hitler to try to obtain more Panzers.
+As the Luftwaffe meteorological centre in Paris predicted two weeks of stormy weather, many Wehrmacht commanders left their posts to attend war games in Rennes, and men in many units were given leave.
+German Commander Field Marshal Erwin Rommel returned to Germany both for his wife's birthday and to meet with Hitler in an attempt to obtain more Panzers.

 For his invaluable services over the D-Day period, Stagg was appointed an Officer of the US Legion of Merit in October 1945.